I-MedSAM: Implicit Medical Image Segmentation with Segment Anything: Methodology

 \subsection{Training I-MedSAM}

-To optimize the trainable parameters of I-MedSAM, we freeze the pre-trained image encoder $Enc_I$ and prompt encoder $Enc_P$, while only unfreezing the proposed adapters and INRs.
+To optimize the trainable parameters of I-MedSAM, we freeze the pre-trained image encoder $Enc_I$, while only unfreezing the proposed adapters, prompt encoder $Enc_P$ and INRs.
 We utilize SAM's image encoder with LoRA and our proposed frequency adapter to extract features for input medical images $X$, while extracting prompt features in terms of coarse bounding box $P$ for targeted segmentation objects.
+The coarse bounding box $P$ is randomly adjusted the height and width following the previous work~\cite{samed}.
 Then we concatenate features along with the mapped coordinate values and decode them with the proposed two-stage INR decoder.
-With the coarse-to- fine INR and the uncertainty guided sampling strategy, I-MedSAM obtains the coarse and refined point-wise segmentation probabilities $\{\hat{o}^{c}_i, \hat{o}^{f}_i\}_{i \in X}$, combined as $\hat{o_i}$.
-For training optimization, we adopt pixel-wise segmentation loss, formulated as:
+With the coarse to fine INR and the uncertainty guided sampling strategy, I-MedSAM obtains the coarse and refined point-wise segmentation probabilities $\{\hat{o}^{c}_i, \hat{o}^{f}_i\}_{i \in X}$, combined as $\hat{o_i}$.
+For training optimization, we adopt pixel-wise segmentation loss, which can be formulated as:

 where $L_{ce}$ and $L_{dc}$ stand for Cross Entropy loss and Dice loss respectively.
 We apply the loss to supervise both coarse and refined segmentation maps progressively.
-Within the training process, we slightly decrease weights for coarse supervision and increase weights for refined supervision until I-MedSAM converges.
+Within the training process, we decrease weights for coarse supervision and increase weights for refined supervision until I-MedSAM converges.